-For more than 70 years, HAI has provided support and services to its members and to the international helicopter community.
-Headquartered in Alexandria, Virginia, HAI members safely fly more than 5,000 helicopters some 2.3 million hours each year.
-Governed by a Board of Directors elected from the membership, with daily operations conducted by a dedicated professional staff.
+For 75 years, HAI has provided support and services to its members and to the international helicopter community.
+HAI members safely fly more than 3,700 helicopters some 2.9 million hours each year.
+The association, headquartered in Alexandria, Virginia, is governed by a Board of Directors elected from the membership, with daily operations conducted by a dedicated professional staff.

 On September 14, 1939, Igor Sikorsky flew his VS‑300, the first controllable helicopter.
 Less than a decade later, there were hundreds of machines of different sizes and shapes worldwide.
 Although the helicopter offered limitless uses, an uncertain business climate confronted the fledgling industry.
 On December 13, 1948, a handful of operators and Art Fornoff, a representative from Bell Helicopter, met at the offices of AF Helicopters in Burbank, California to form a helicopter association for collective benefit.
 Fornoff was one of the first hired and most experienced pilots for Bell — having flown helicopters since 1945, a date considered to be the beginning of the commercial helicopter industry.
 The group was so small that they could have easily held their first meeting in a Sikorsky S-55 or a Piasecki HRP-1.
 Present at that historic first meeting were: Knute Flint, Harry Armstrong, Fred Bowen, and James Newcomb of AF Helicopters; Joseph G. Seward and Roy Falconer of Rotor-Aids; James Ricklefs and Arni L. Sumarlidason of Rick Helicopters; Elynor Rudnick and Bob Facer of Kern Helicopters; Fred Blymyer and Bob Boughton of Helicopter Service, Inc.; James I. “Tommy” Thomas, Ed Eskridge, and Phil Johnson of Sky Farming.